Unicameralism: Unicameralism in the United States

-Local government legislatures of counties, cities, or other political subdivisions within states are usually unicameral and have limited lawmaking powers compared to their state and federal counterparts.
+Early history

+The history of unicameralism in the United States began with the American Revolution: The provisional government of the early United States was unicameral from 1775–1788.

-Some of the 13 colonies which became independent, such as Pennsylvania, New Jersey and New Hampshire had initially introduced strong unicameral legislature and (relatively) less powerful governors with no veto power.
-Pennsylvania's constitution lasted only 14 years.
-In 1790, conservatives gained power in the state legislature, called a new constitutional convention, and rewrote the constitution.
-The new constitution substantially reduced universal male suffrage, gave the governor veto power and patronage appointment authority, and added an upper house with substantial wealth qualifications to the unicameral legislature.
-Thomas Paine called it a constitution unworthy of America.
+Three revolutionary states had unicameral legislatures: Georgia (1777–1789), Pennsylvania (1776–1790), and Vermont (1776–1836).
+These constitutions introduced a strong unicameral legislature and weak governor with no veto power.
+In Pennsylvania, the 1776 Constitution was based substantially on Thomas Paine's Common Sense.
+In 1790, moderates gained power in the Pennsyvlania state legislature, called a new constitutional convention, and rewrote the constitution with a strong executive with veto power and created a new upper house.
+Thomas Paine strongly opposed the new Constitution, calling it "a departure from the principles" of representative government and a mere "copy in miniature of the government of England".

+Since the creation of the United States Senate at the Constitutional Convention of 1787 under the Connecticut Compromise, reformers have proposed reforms to the United States Senate or its outright abolition, which would make the United States federal government a unicameral entity.

+Later proposals

 In 1944, Missouri held a vote on changing the General Assembly to a unicameral one, which was narrowly rejected by the voters 52.42–47.58.
 Only the city of St. Louis and the St. Louis County voted in favor, whilst Jackson County (containing the bulk of Kansas City) narrowly voted against, and all other counties voted against the change to unicameralism.

 In 1970, North Dakota voters voted to call a constitutional convention.
-In 1972, a change to a unicameral legislature was approved by 69.36–30.64, however, since the voters rejected the new constitution at the same referendum, it never took effect.
+In 1972, a change to a unicameral legislature was approved by 69.36–30.64; however, since the voters rejected the new constitution at the same referendum, it never took effect.

 In 1999, Governor Jesse Ventura proposed converting the Minnesota Legislature into a single chamber.
 Although debated, the idea was never adopted.

-The US territory of Puerto Rico held a non-binding referendum in 2005.
+In 2005, the US territory of Puerto Rico held a non-binding unicameralism referendum.
 Voters approved changing its Legislative Assembly to a unicameral body by 456,267 votes in favor (83.7%) versus 88,720 against (16.3%).
 If both the territory's House of Representatives and Senate had approved by a 2/3 vote the specific amendments to the Puerto Rico Constitution that are required for the change to a unicameral legislature, another referendum would have been held in the territory to approve such amendments.
 If those constitutional changes had been approved, Puerto Rico could have switched to a unicameral legislature as early as 2015.

 On June 9, 2009, the Maine House of Representatives voted to form a unicameral legislature, but the measure did not pass the Senate.

-Because of legislative gridlock in 2009, former Congressman Rick Lazio, a prospective candidate for governor, has proposed that New York adopt unicameralism.
+During the 2009 New York State Senate leadership crisis, which yielded legislative gridlock, former Congressman Rick Lazio, a prospective candidate for governor, proposed that New York adopt unicameralism.

-The United States as a whole was subject to a unicameral Congress during the years 1781–1788, when the Articles of Confederation were in effect.
-The Confederate States of America, pursuant to its Provisional Constitution, in effect from February 8, 1861, to February 22, 1862, was governed by a unicameral Congress.